Posted on June 10th 2018

 During the credits, they show a group shot of only some of the new characters.
 No love for Jebediah or Kayleigh.
 And no love for any of the returning cast.

-Oh, yeah, Honest Jackson didn't make the poster either, and is no longer in the game.
+Yeah, Honest Jackson is no longer in the game (and he didn't make the poster either).
 We read a theory that he was inside the chest that, at one point, Frankie wanted us to bury in the desert, but while we were carrying the wiggling chest around, we saw Honest Jackson in the City Hall, so that can't be it.
 He seems to disappear shortly afterwards, though.
 Even if you call him, he says he's in the City Hall, and he's happy.
 We thought he was HONEST Jackson.
 Has he become invisible?
 Is there a secret room?
-Well, in any case, at least he's happy.
+Actually, it has been confirmed by the game's producer that he fails to spawn after Frankie leaves the penthouse due to a scripting bug.
+Well, at least we know that wherever Honest Jackson is now, he's happy.

 Why does this game not feature a budget?